bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

     Return 1.

-[Range/deleteContents](https://developer.mozilla.org/en-US/docs/Web/API/Range/deleteContents "The Range.deleteContents() method removes the contents of the Range from the Document.")
+[Range/deleteContents](https://developer.mozilla.org/en-US/docs/Web/API/Range/deleteContents 'The Range.deleteContents() method removes the contents of the Range from the Document.')

 In all current engines.